jevy-wangfei/PatientsVisit/README.md

 # UX/UI design

-* Simplify operation: Choose a patient -> Read history notes -> Add new Note.
+* Simplify operation:
+  + Choose a patient -> Read history notes -> Add new Note.
-* Usage Guiding built in UI: Use Color, Symbol, Animation and help Text to teach user when they use the software.
+* Usage Guiding built in UI:
+  + Use Color, Symbol, Animation and help Text to teach user when they use the software.
-* Complicate danger operation: click "Remove Patient" button -> Click "X" of a patient -> Confirm ? -> Delete a Patient
+* Complicate danger operation:
+  + Click "Remove Patient" button -> Click "X" of a patient -> Confirm ? -> Delete a Patient
-* Error Info Display on incorrect text field input: Day, Month, Year checking, new note without choosing patient, etc.
+* Error Info Display on incorrect text field
+  + Input: Day, Month, Year checking, new note without choosing patient, etc.
 * Use icon to represent rarely used function: New Patient.

 # Functions